TL;DR

 We believe that if an app is important enough to give a user access to, it is important enough to automate.

 Stitchflow functions as the "Last Mile" infrastructure.
-We take the signal from Okta or SailPoint, and we deliver it to the apps they can't reach.
+We take the signal from Okta or Entra, and we deliver it to the apps they can't reach.

 We use resilient browser automation to bridge the gap for non-SCIM apps, and we rely on human-in-the-loop reliability to ensure the circuit never breaks.

 Your Identity investment isn't a waste.
-It’s just unfinished.
-Stop letting the "disconnected" apps hold your security posture hostage.
+It's just unfinished.
+Stop letting disconnected apps undermine your security posture.

 Jay has been serving modern IT teams for more than a decade.
 Prior to Stitchflow, he was the product lead for Okta IGA after Okta acquired his previous ITSM company, atSpoke.